mhowlett/Nhiredis/README.md

    more efficient.
 2. Under Windows, it provides the definitions required to create a .dll (rather than a static library).
 This is required for interfacing with .NET.

+Note: Nhiredis targets Win32, and applications that use Nhiredis must also set their target property to "Win32" .
+I don't properly understand the full implications of this, or indeed whether or not there is a way around it, but it doesn't seem to stop me from doing anything I want to do, including running applications that link to Nhiredis using mono under linux.